owocki/coloradocoin/readme.md

 # Token Distribution

-Right now, there are 100 tokens on the mainnet.
+Right now, there are 400 tokens on the mainnet.

 The tokens distribution as follows is:

-* 10 tokens: distributed to community on 9/6 Boulder Blockchain.
-* 90 tokens: Planning to distribute to Boulder Blockchain community at a future date.
+* 400 tokens: ETHDenver hackathon

 ## Process for minting new tokens